Posted on June 6, 2017

 2. The 24-Hour law department

-Expertise Automation platform, Neota Logic, for instance diffuses existing legal knowledge, and codifies expert advice, making it available cross-departmentally 24 hours a day.
-This makes it easier to access quick advice—on issues from bribery and corruption policy to employment law.
+Expertise Automation platform, Neota Logic, for instance, diffuses existing legal knowledge, and codifies expert advice, making it available cross-departmentally 24 hours a day.
+This makes it easier to access quick advice—on issues of bribery and corruption policy to employment law.

 In contract drafting, Seth Weissman VP and GC of SolarCity says of Contract Express: “Sales can create a contract at one in the morning, one in the afternoon or on a weekend, whenever they want.
 You don’t have to go through my department, and we will never slow you down”.
 Jordan Furlong, author of Law Is a Buyer’s Market says “If its 11pm on a Saturday night and you need access to some kind of legal solution engine, you will not find a law firm in the world that’s going to help you out.
 Technology has stepped in to make this possible.”

 3. In-House lawyers need their time back